-"Access to the parcels created by this division and shown hereon as a right-of-way or easement to be reserved in deeds, or as an Offer of Dedication to the County of Yuba is not to be construed to indicate that a passable roadbed exists within the limits described in said deeded instruments or Offers of Dedication.
-Road construction or maintenance within these limits will not be accomplished or administered by any public agency and is solely the responsibility of the abutting land owners." - Owner shall create a road and drainage maintenance agreement that is binding on the lots of the subdivision to provide for the maintenance of the access road and any associated stormwater drainage facilities.
-Such maintenance agreement shall be approved by the County Surveyor and shall be recorded concurrently with the filing of the final map.
-As an alternative, on terms and conditions acceptable to Yuba County, Owner may either form a Home Owner's Association or other entity acceptable to County to provide for the maintenance of the road and drainage facilities or for any other desired functions prior to filing the final map. - Owner, heirs or assigns of this property, or portions thereof, shall remove and/or relocate any fence(s) located within dedication(s) or offer(s) of dedication required by this division or within existing County easement(s) or right(s)-of-way which lies within or are adjoining this property.
-Such fence removal or relocation is deferred until such time as the then owner is directed by the Public Works Department of Yuba County to remove or relocate the fence(s).
-Any new fences installed shall be constructed outside the limits of dedications or offer(s) of dedication required by this division, existing County easements or right-of-ways. - Approximate centerlines of all perennial streams or ditches within this division shall be shown on the Tentative Map. - Should a fire suppression system be required by the Fire Safe Planner for compliance with the Yuba County Fire Safe Standards and the Uniform Fire Code, which facilities may include a community water supply system, wells, water storage tanks, etc., Owner shall provide easements as necessary for such system for the benefit of each lot within the final map. - Owner shall provide public service easements as necessary for any existing overhead or underground utilities, sewer lines, waterlines, etc. which may provide service to any or all of the lots being created by this final map.
-Such easements shall have a minimum width of 10 feet or larger as may be required by the service provider and shall be clearly identified by metes and bounds on the final map.
-Any relocation or rearrangement of the public service provider's facilities to accommodate this project shall be at the Owner's expense. - Owner shall be required to pay all taxes, past and current, including those amounts levied as of January 1, but not yet billed, on the property prior to filing the Final Map. - Owner shall submit a current Preliminary Title Report or Subdivision Map Guarantee, in favor of Yuba County, two check prints of the Final Map, calculations, supporting documentation and map checking fees to the County Surveyor, Department of Public Works for checking, approval and filing of the Final Map.
-An updated Subdivision Map Guarantee shall be provided 1 week prior to filing the final map with the Yuba County Recorder.
+- 8) The Public Works Director may reasonably modify any of the Public Works conditions contained herein.
+The required street widths per County Standard Plans and General Plan shall take precedence over those as shown on the tentative map. - 9) The parcel map shall meet all requirements of the California Subdivision Map Act and applicable Yuba County requirements. - 10) Frontage access rights for ingress and egress along the entire frontage of State Route 20 shall be restricted and no direct access will be allowed.
+The parcel map shall indicate and label the waiver of direct access. - Approximate centerlines of all perennial streams or ditches within this division shall be shown on the Parcel Map.
+If applicable, FEMA flood zones and limits shall be clearly delineated on the Parcel Map. - Owner shall petition and pay applicable fees to be annexed into and assessed for any applicable County Service Areas prior to Parcel Map recordation. - Owner, heirs or assigns of this property, or portions thereof, shall remove and/or relocate any fence(s) located within dedication(s) or offer(s) of dedication required by this division or within existing County easement(s) or right(s)-of-way which lies within or are adjoining this property.
+Such fence removal or relocation may be deferred until such time as the owner is directed by the Public Works Department of Yuba County to remove or relocate the fence(s) at the owner's expense.
+Any new fences installed shall be constructed outside the limits of dedications or offer(s) of dedication required by this division, or existing County easements or right-of-ways. - Owner shall pay an in-lieu fee for parkland dedication per Yuba County Development Code §11.45.060 prior to filing the parcel map. - Owner shall provide public service easements as necessary for any existing overhead or underground utilities, sewer lines, waterlines, etc. which may provide service to any or all of the parcels being created by this parcel map.
+Such easements shall have a minimum width of 10 feet or larger as may be required by the service provider and shall be clearly identified by metes and bounds on the parcel map.
+Any relocation or rearrangement of the public service provider's facilities to accommodate this project shall be at the Owner's expense. - Owner shall be required to pay all taxes, past and current, including those amounts levied as of January 1, but not yet billed, on the property prior to parcel map recordation. - Owner shall submit a current Preliminary Title Report or Parcel Map Subdivision Guarantee, two (2) check prints of the parcel map, calculations, supporting documentation and map checking fees to the County Surveyor, Department of Public Works for checking, approval and filing of the parcel map.
+An updated Parcel Map Subdivision Guarantee shall be provided 2 weeks prior to filing the parcel map with the Yuba County Recorder. - Owner shall have the property surveyed and have corner monuments placed at all parcel corners in conformance with requirements of the County Surveyor, chapter 11.41 of the Yuba County Ordinance Code and the California Subdivision Map Act (Government Code section 66410 and following).
+A topographic survey will be required and shall be used to design the required public and private street and utilities improvements.